fossabot/erbridge-home/src/pages/home.md

 possible (I'm particularly interested in generative narrative and AI in games).
 Bonus points if they do more than one of those things.

-I'm currently working on an unannounced game about living and coping with chronic illness and disability. **Watch this space.**
+I'm currently working on an unannounced game about my personal experience with mental illness. **Watch this space.**

 **Thinking about hiring me?** Send me a
 [tweet / DM](https://twitter.com/erbridge), or